Let’s Connect

 Jason earned a Bachelor of Arts in Education in English and TESOL (Teaching English to Speakers of Other Languages) in 2012.
 His past work includes teaching middle and high school grades in central and northern Wisconsin.
 Most recently, he was a live-in volunteer at the Dorothy Day House for three years serving adults facing homelessness.
 Jason is a fierce advocate for social justice and housing issues and has been in leadership for Northland Prism, a local LGBTQ+ group the last two years, as well as participated in Showing Up for Racial Justice (SURJ), the Homeless Person’s Bill of Rights Coalition, and Family Freedom Center.

-Emma McLarnan (she/her)
+Emma McLarnan

-Emma graduated from the University of Minnesota Duluth with a B.A.Sc. in Environmental and Outdoor Education.
+Emma (she/her) graduated from the University of Minnesota Duluth with a B.A.Sc. in Environmental and Outdoor Education.
 In college Emma found an interest in the cross over between outdoor education and working with at-risk youth and worked after college as an Americorps member at the Steve O’Neil Apartments in Duluth which provide long term supportive housing to families who have experienced homelessness.
-She started at Life House in August of 2021 as a youth advocate in The Loft and then was promoted to Case Manager before transitioning into the Employment Case Managment position.
+She started at Life House in August of 2021 as a youth advocate in The Loft and then was promoted to Case Manager before transitioning into the Employment Case Management position.
 Interested in art and business skills in her personal life, Emma is excited to work with youth to develop skills in the professional setting that will support them in developing careers in which they can thrive.
 She is currently pursuing a Masters in Social Work to continue developing skills to support youth.

 Ericka Robinson